Blog Article

 The consequences travelled past a marketing dashboard.

-Fragmented data meant each system held only a partial record of "the customer," with no way to merge them.
+Fragmented data meant each system held only a partial record of 'the customer', with no way to merge them.
 That made personalisation structurally impossible: if you can't recognise the ticket-buyer, the app user, and the survey respondent as the same person, every touchpoint starts from zero.

 It also reached past the customer relationship: the organisation's sponsorship deals are bets on exposure turning into business outcomes, and because ticketing and retail data weren't linked to sponsorship analytics, there was no way to show partners how their exposure performed.